Purple Passionflower Facts

 - In addition to these, as well as several more, it also has a somewhat evocative scientific name, as well.
 That’s the equally appropriate term of the Passiflora incarnata.
 Regardless of the term chosen, though, it remains a most distinctive variety of flora.

 - This occurred at the hands of the renowned Swedish botanist, Carl Linnaeus.
 The first recorded discovery of a member of this marvelous group happened in 1569.
 At that time, the Spanish doctor Monardes discovered one of them in South America.

-- Very fortunately, the stunning Purple Passionflower also appears to be maintaining a sufficiently stable population.
+- Very fortunately, the stunning Purple Passionflower also appears to be maintaining a sufficiently stable population throughout its range.
 The IUCN, therefore, presently does not have a listing for it.
 Any such listing would appear on the organization’s Red List.

 - The wonder of Nature should, nonetheless, be considered to be at some risk, at least in its native range.
 It now exists around the world as an ornamental plant.
 Habitat loss poses a potential threat, but climate change likely remains its greatest.